-What are the types of DVD, formats, and disc capacity?
+What are the types of DVDs, formats, and disc capacity?

 The most common DVD formats are classified upon data written allowance: